Code-Institute-Submissions/Interactive-Frontend-Project---PinkGames/README.md

 pinkpong.js:

+The first time I tride to make the code for this I just couldn't get it to work.
+I couldn't get the scoreboard to function properly.
+So I decided to start from scratch again.
+After that,

 1  error occured.

 I was having a bit of a problem with the game.
 It was running but not really hitting the ball in the correct way.